‘You are strong when you know your weaknesses. You are beautiful when you appreciate your flaws’

 Where did it all go?

 When I was about 33 years old I developed a condition called Alopecia Areata (AA).
-AA is an auto immune disorder causing your body to no longer recognise hair as part of it, something that must be attacked and destroyed.
+AA is an auto immune disorder causing your body to no longer recognise hair as part of it.
+Believing that hair is something that must be attacked and destroyed.

 My mom, an ever practical soul, hauled out a magazine article on iron deficiencies and hair loss and the next day I went for iron deficiency blood tests.
 The tests came back normal.